-Remove the three screws securing switch panel and lift same off with all wires attached.
-Remove the nuts on the tubular bolts through which the pilot lamp wires pass which enables the pilot lamps and headlamp shell to be taken away.
+Remove the nuts on the tubular bolts through which the pilot lamp wires pass which enables the pilot lamps to be taken away, leaving the head lamp shell, etc., free to be gently suspended by the wiring loom.

-Disconnect the driving cable from the speedometer head and detach the speedometer lamp bulb with its holder.
+Disconnect the driving cable from the speedometer head and draw same down through fork crown.